PlatformStories/boat-detector/README.md

 A GBDX task that detects boats at sea.
 Boats include ships, vessels, speed boats, barges and cranes (self-propelled or not).

-The inputs to the task are a 4/8-band multispectral image and its pan-sharpened counterpart.
+The inputs to the task are a 4/8-band multispectral image and its RGB pan-sharpened counterpart.
 The output is a geojson file with the detection bounding boxes.

 <img src='images/boat-detector.png' width=700>